USPSTF Recommendations: Screening for Osteoporosis to Prevent Fractures

 Clinical risk assessment tools

-- In the previous guideline (2011), FRAX was the clinical risk assessment tool of choice
+- In the previous guideline (2018), FRAX was the clinical risk assessment tool of choice

-- Current (2018) guidance now includes others
+- Current (2025) guidance now includes others

-- The following tools perform similarly and are moderately accurate at predicting osteoporosis
+- The following tools perform similarly and are moderately accurate at predicting osteoporosis or risk of fracture and help risk stratify who may need DXA

 - Osteoporosis Risk Assessment Instrument (ORAI)